ahmedwahba47/oop1-car-park-management/video_script.md

 **(5:30-7:00) Demo: Displaying Parking Status**

 "Option 3 allows us to see the current status of the car park.
-It shows which slots are occupied and by which vehicles."
+It shows which slots are occupied and by which vehicles.
+This feature uses a `StringBuilder` internally for efficient string manipulation."

 **(7:00-8:30) Demo: Unparking a Vehicle**

 "Now, let's unpark the car we parked earlier.
 I'll choose option 2 and enter the slot number."

 "The system calculates the parking fee and displays the ticket details.
-The fee is calculated based on the duration of the stay and the vehicle type."
+The fee is calculated based on the duration of the stay and the vehicle type.
+The `Ticket` is a Java `record`, demonstrating immutability."

+**(8:30-9:00) Demo: View details of specific slots (Varargs example)**

+"Option 5 demonstrates the use of varargs.
+I can enter multiple slot numbers, and the system will display their details."

-**(8:30-9:30) Code Highlights**
+**(9:00-10:00) Code Highlights**

 "I'd like to highlight a few code features."

-"The `Vehicle` class is a `sealed` class, which restricts its subclasses to `Car` and `Motorbike`."
+"The `Vehicle` class is a `sealed` class, which restricts its subclasses to `Car` and `Motorbike`.
+It also implements the `Parkable` interface, which demonstrates `static`, `default`, and `private` methods within an interface."

-"The `Ticket` class is a `record`, which is a concise way to create immutable data-only classes."

 "The `Main` class uses an instance `main` method, a new feature in Java 25.
 This simplifies the entry point of the application."

 "The `Car` and `Motorbike` constructors use flexible constructor bodies, another Java 25 feature, to validate the registration number before calling the super constructor."

+"In the `findVehicles` method, I've used pattern matching for `instanceof` to concisely check the type of a vehicle and cast it simultaneously."

+"I've also added comments throughout the code to explain concepts like `this()` vs `this.`, `super()` vs `super.`, call-by-value, defensive copying, and `final`/`effectively final`."

-**(9:30-10:00) Conclusion**
+**(10:00-10:30) Conclusion**

 "This project has been a great opportunity to apply the concepts learned in the OOP1 module and to explore the new features in Java 25."